jesusMdza/test-o-auth-react/README.md

 # Testing OAuth with React
-Refer to `OAuthReact` project for .env variables
+Refer to `OAuthReact` project in Google Cloud Platform for .env variables